 - The Mobility component – based on an individual’s ability to plan and follow a journey or move around

 DfC has special arrangements for people who have a terminal illness whose life expectancy is less than six months.
 These consultations are fast tracked and do not require a face-to-face or telephone consultation.

 A trained Disability Assessor will look at all the information you have provided to DfC as part of the application process.
 We may supplement this information by asking for further evidence from the contacts you have provided.
 Please be assured, we will treat all information in the strictest confidence and in line with data protection laws.

-Sometimes we can complete a paper-based consultation using only written information, but in most cases we will contact you to arrange a face-to-face consultation.
-Should a face-to-face consultation be required, we will contact you to tell you the time, date and location of your appointment.
+Sometimes we can complete a paper-based consultation using only written information, but in most cases we will contact you to arrange a face-to-face or telephone consultation.
+Should a face-to-face or telephone consultation be required, we will contact you to tell you the time, date and location of your appointment.

-If you are coming to one of our consultation centres we will also send you directions on how to get there and information on how to claim any travel expenses.
+If you are coming to one of our consultation centres we will also send you information on how to claim any travel expenses.

-Whether or not you are seen face-to-face, a qualified Disability Assessor will complete your report.
+Whether or not you are seen face-to-face or by telephone, a qualified Disability Assessor will complete your report.
 This will be sent to DfC where a case manager will make the decision on your eligibility for PIP.